 Master plumber in Naperville, IL

 In order for someone to earn the title of master plumber, they must have a significant amount of experience under their belt.
 This usually requires several years on the job.
-These individuals have also gone to school for their career and have earned an associate’s degree or even training at a certified vocational school.
+These individuals have also gone to school for their career and have earned an associate’s degree or vocational school certificate or even training at a certified vocational school.
 Master plumbers have to pass an exam which usually encompasses both written as well as practical knowledge.
 They also need to complete their continuing education hours each year.
 Usually, master plumbers are business owners who employ journeymen.
 They must make sure their company complies with all of the plumbing regulations.